MonikaDobreva/create_dutch_medical_language_model/README.md

-# Creating Dutch Medical Language Models: a thesis project
+# Creating Dutch Medical Language Models
-This repository contains the code for the creation and evaluation of two domain-specific Dutch Medical Language models.
+This directory contains the code for the creation and evaluation of domain-specific Dutch Medical Language models.

-Most data used in this project can not be provided due to privacy constraints.
-Where possible, data is provided.
+It is a modification of Stella Verkijk's repository: https://github.com/cltl-students/verkijk_stella_rma_thesis_dutch_medical_language_model

 # Overview
 The src folder contains all code and data.
 Per subfolder, a readme is provided.
-The subfolders it contains are the following:
+The structure is the following:
 ```
 └───src
 │   └───gather_traindata (provides the code used for gathering, filtering and preparing the data used for pre-training in train_lm)